What a disappointment. Not a single “blimey.”

 “Would you happen to know,” queried Liz, “is that short for Chaddington or Chadwick?”

 Poor Chad will never live that down.
 He is forever Lord Chadwick.

 The crew wanted a shot of Chad walking on the track of the under-construction Voyage.
 Since Chad’s walk was to be a long one, David communicated by two-way.

 Chad’s two-way was hidden inside his jacket.
 He said it was surreal hearing a British voice coming out of his chest.

-Then there's Alastair, the Scottish "sound recordist."
-He's the fellow wearing headphones and carrying a big stick (with a big, furry coccoon-shaped gizmo at the far end).
+Then there’s Alastair, the Scottish “sound recordist.”
+He’s the fellow wearing headphones and carrying a big stick (with a big, furry cocoon-shaped gizmo at the far end).

 Scotty was my favorite character on the original (and only, as far as I’m concerned) Star Trek series, so Alastair’s brogue was music to my ears.